Last Updated on November 3, 2023

 Anabolic stage (0-4 hours after eating)

 Enzymes are actively engaged in breaking down complex food particles into absorbable units, such as amino acids, fatty acids, and simple sugars, which are then assimilated into the body’s systems.
-This anabolic window, as it’s sometimes known, is critical and its duration can be influenced by factors including the composition of the meal and your metabolic rate.
+This anabolic window can sometimes be affected by the composition of the meals and your metabolic rate.

-For instance, a meal rich in complex carbohydrates and proteins might extend the digestive process slightly longer than one composed predominantly of simple sugars that are quickly absorbed.
+For instance, a meal rich in complex carbohydrates and proteins might take longer to digest compared to a meal rich in simple sugars, which can be quickly absorbed.

 Catabolic stage (4-12 hours after eating)